Milledge History, Family Crest & Coats of Arms

 The surname Milledge was first found in Staffordshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1198 when Roger Melewich held lands.

-Important Dates for the Milledge family
+Early History of the Milledge family

 This web page shows only a small excerpt of our Milledge research.
 Another 70 words (5 lines of text) covering the years 1455 and 1487 are included under the topic Early Milledge History in all our PDF Extended History products and printed products wherever possible.